deependdreams/2026-design-on-purpose-workshop/_essay/05-scroll-features.md

 ---
-title: Scroll-Based Features
+title: Design on Purpose
 order: 45
-part: Documentation
+part: During
 ---

 CB-Essay's scrollytelling blocks pin an image (or map) in the viewport while narrative panels scroll over or beside it.
 Every block follows the same three-include pattern: